 The Maximum bolus (Max bolus) is a safety feature that limits the amount of insulin that can be delivered in a single bolus.
 The factory setting is 10.0 units.
 You can specify the limit from 0.0 to 25.0 units.
-It is important to discuss this feature with your healthcare professional to determine your Max bolus amount.
+Set your Max bolus amount as prescribed by your healthcare professional.